sql-js/sql.js/README.md

-# SQLite compiled to javascript
+# SQLite compiled to JavaScript
 [![Build Status](https://travis-ci.org/kripken/sql.js.svg?branch=master)](http://travis-ci.org/kripken/sql.js) [![CDNJS version](https://img.shields.io/cdnjs/v/sql.js.svg)](https://cdnjs.com/libraries/sql.js)

 For the impatients, try the demo here: http://kripken.github.io/sql.js/examples/GUI

 *sql.js* is a port of [SQLite](http://sqlite.org/about.html) to Webassembly, by compiling the SQLite C code with [Emscripten](http://kripken.github.io/emscripten-site/docs/introducing_emscripten/about_emscripten.html).
 It uses a [virtual database file stored in memory](https://kripken.github.io/emscripten-site/docs/porting/files/file_systems_overview.html), and thus **doesn't persist the changes** made to the database.
-However, it allows you to **import** any existing sqlite file, and to **export** the created database as a [javascript typed array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays).
+However, it allows you to **import** any existing sqlite file, and to **export** the created database as a [JavaScript typed array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays).

-There are no C bindings or node-gyp compilation here, sql.js is a simple javascript file, that can be used like any traditional javascript library.
-If you are building a native application in javascript (using Electron for instance), or are working in node.js, you will likely prefer to use [a native binding of SQLite to javascript](https://www.npmjs.com/package/sqlite3).
+There are no C bindings or node-gyp compilation here, sql.js is a simple JavaScript file, that can be used like any traditional JavaScript library.
+If you are building a native application in JavaScript (using Electron for instance), or are working in node.js, you will likely prefer to use [a native binding of SQLite to JavaScript](https://www.npmjs.com/package/sqlite3).

 SQLite is public domain, sql.js is MIT licensed.